Youssef-abdelouali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Script 7 : creates a file named exactly " \*\\\'\"Best School"\'\\\*$\?\*\*\*\*\*:)"
 #Script 8 : writes into the file ls_cwd_content the result of the command ls -la using the command ls -la > ls_cwd_content
 #Script 9 : script that duplicates the last line of the file iacta using the script " tail -n 1 >>  iacta "
-#Script 10 : script that deletes all the regular files (not the directories) with a .js extension use find . -type f -name "*.js" -delete
+#Script 10 : script that deletes all the regular files (not the directories) with a .js extension use find . -name "*.js" type f  -delete